zainab262/deployJsonUsingGlitch/README.md

 - within sometime, you wil get the url link, you can utliize as API link in your projects.

 Refer This [Video](https://youtu.be/PvS9AmP9jfo?si=y6htdOf15CRmcePh) For User Guidance

+If you want to deploy NodeJS,Mongo on Glitch, Fork This [Repo](https://github.com/ABVenu/deployNodeMongoUsingGlitch) and follow the above instructions